Qanat: Iran

 According to Callisthenes, the Persians were using water clocks in 328 BCE to ensure a just and exact distribution of water from qanats to their shareholders for agricultural irrigation.
 The use of water clocks in Iran, especially in Qanats of Gonabad and kariz Zibad, dates back to 500 BCE.
 Later they were also used to determine the exact holy days of pre-Islamic religions, such as the Nowruz, Chelah, or Yaldā – the shortest, longest, and equal-length days and nights of the years.

 The water clock, or Fenjaan, was the most accurate and commonly used timekeeping device for calculating the amount or the time that a farmer must take water from the Qanats of Gonabad until it was replaced by more accurate current clocks.

 Many of the Iranian qanats bear some characteristics which allow us to call them feat of engineering, considering the intricate techniques used in their construction.
 The eastern and central regions of Iran hold the most qanats due to low precipitation and lack of permanent surface streams, whereas a small number of qanats can be found in the northern and western parts which receive more rainfall and enjoy some permanent rivers.
 Respectively the provinces Khorasan Razavi, Southern Khorasan, Isfahan, and Yazd accommodate the most qanats, but from the viewpoint of water discharge the provinces Isfahan, Khorasan Razavi, Fars and Kerman are ranked first to fourth.

 Henri Golbot explored the genesis of the qanat in his 1979 publication, Les Qanats.
 Une technique d'acquisition de l'eau (The Qanats.
 A Technique for Obtaining Water), He argues that the ancient Iranians made use of the water that the miners wished to get rid of it, and founded a basic system named qanat or kariz to supply the required water to their farm lands.
 According to Golbot, this innovation took place in the northwest of the present Iran somewhere bordering Turkey and later was introduced to the neighboring Zagros Mountains.

-According to an inscription left by Sargon II, the king of Assyria, in 714 BCE he invaded the city of Uhlu lying in the northwest of Uroomiye lake that lay in the territory of Urartu empire, and then he noticed that the occupied area enjoyed a very rich vegetation even though there was no river running across it.
+According to an inscription left by Sargon II, the king of Assyria, in 714 BCE he invaded the city of Uhlu (Ulhu in Urartu) lying in the northwest of Lake Urmia that lay in the territory of the Urartu kingdom, and then he noticed that the occupied area enjoyed a very rich vegetation even though there was no river running across it.
 So he managed to discover the reason why the area could stay green and realized that there were some qanats behind the matter.
 In fact it was Ursa, the king of the region, who had rescued the people from thirst and turned Uhlu into a prosperous and green land.
 Golbot believes that the influence of the Medeans and Achaemenids made the technology of qanat spread from Urartu, in the western north of Iran and near the present border between Iran and Turkey, to all over the Iranian plateau.